ben-oldham1/Car-Rental-Site/README.md

 This project is open-source licensed and you are welcome to clone the repo for your own use.

-I would appreciate if you would give credit, by including a link to my portfolio:
+I would appreciate if you would give credit, by including a link to [my portfolio](www.benoldham.dev)